 - Affiliate Professor, Global Health

-- Senior Program Officer, Bill & Melinda Gates Foundation
+- Deputy Director Neglected Tropical Diseases, Bill & Melinda Gates Foundation

 Select from the following:

-Simon Brooker is a senior program officer at the Bill & Melinda Gates Foundatrion, provides strategic and technical guidance for the Foundation's global programs in neglected tropical diseases.
-Prior to joining the Foundation in 2015, Simon was Professor of Epidemiology and a Wellcome Trust Senior Research Fellow at the London School of Hygiene & Tropical Medicine (LSHTM).
-His research interests focused on the epidemiology, geography and control of infectious diseases, including NTDs and malaria.
+Simon Brooker is deputy director on the neglected tropical diseases (NTD) team at the Bill & Melinda Gates Foundation, where he leads the foundation’s global strategy and goals on a portfolio of work that seeks to optimize the NTD delivery platform and leverage it for broader health.
+Prior to joining the foundation in 2015, Simon was Professor of Epidemiology and a Wellcome Trust Senior Research Fellow at the London School of Hygiene & Tropical Medicine where he conducted epidemiological, clinical trial and operational research on NTDs and malaria.
 He has worked extensively in Africa and Asia, including six years based at the Kenya Medical Research Institute-Wellcome Trust Research Programme in Nairobi, Kenya.

 - PhD (University of Oxford)